 Why dry brine pork chops?

 Pork is such lean meat, the salt brine helps retain moisture during the cooking process.

 It also acts as a tenderizer.
 As the salt dissolves and is drawn into the pork flesh, it breaks down the muscle proteins.

 How long does it take to smoke pork chops?

-Depending on how hot your smoker is it will take around 45 minutes to get your pork chops up to 120 degrees F. Allow a total time of an hour including the sear and a quick rest.
+Depending on how hot your smoker is, it will take around an hour to an hour and a half to get your pork chops up to 145°F.

 Contrary to popular belief, pink pork is safe to eat so long as it is cooked to 145°F.